Sebastian Stan explains how A Different Man and The Substance tap into same zeitgeist

 "Everyone's looking for a shortcut all the time.
 You can go online and see people that are addicted to plastic surgery, addicted to Ozempic.

 "They want the cure, they want the shortcut, they want the quick change, they want to be accepted.
-It's total dependence on other people for validation, and not as much investment in the self and in trying to understand the self and what's happening on the inside.
+It's total dependence on other people for validation, and not as much investment in the self and in trying to understand the self and what's happening on the inside."

-He added: "Because no shortcuts really gonna help you with anything... which is why the these addictions are happening.
+He added: "Because no shortcuts really gonna help you with anything... which is why these addictions are happening.

 "Because you keep wanting that dopamine hit to get you out of there, but then you're crashing just as fast."